expo/expo/docs/pages/workflow/ios-simulator.md

 ## Step 3: Try it out

-Run your app with `expo-cli` and press <kbd>I</kbd> from the command line.
+Run your app with `npx expo start` and press <kbd>I</kbd> from the command line.
 You may get a warning about needing to accept the Xcode license.
 Run the command that it suggests.
 Open your app again, success!
 Or no?
 If no, please seek help on StackOverflow, Google, or the [Expo CLI section of the forums](https://forums.expo.dev/c/expo-cli).
 The troubleshooting tips below may be helpful too.

 <Video file="open-in-ios-simulator.mp4" />

+> Pro Tip: Press shift+I in the CLI UI to interactively select a simulator to open.

 ## Limitations